By: Marilyn L. Davis

 “Revising is surgery; editing is cosmetic.
 One is drastic, and the other improves or enhances the article.” ~Marilyn L. Davis

 Revisions concentrate on the entire post.
-Good revisions determine where to add new thoughts, clarify, choose stronger words, and eliminate or change others to better present the writing.
+Good revisions determine where to add new thoughts, clarify, choose more persuasive words, and eliminate or change others to present the writing better.

 - Does it capture the main point(s)?